Hypothenar hammer syndrome

 Hypothenar hammer syndrome (HHS) is a vascular occlusion in humans in the region of the ulna.
-It is caused by repetitive trauma to the hand or wrist (such as that caused by the use of a hammer) by the vulnerable portion of the ulnar artery as it passes over the hamate bone, which may result in thrombosis, irregularity or aneurysm formation.
+It is caused by repetitive trauma to the hand or wrist (such as that caused by the use of the hand as a hammer) by the vulnerable portion of the ulnar artery as it passes over the hamate bone, which may result in thrombosis, irregularity or aneurysm formation.
 HHS is a potentially curable cause of Raynaud's syndrome, distinct from hand–arm vibration syndrome.